| Group | 16 | Melting point | 220.8 oC, 429.44 oF, 493.95 K |

 Uses

-Selenium is both photovoltaic action (converts light to electricity) and photoconductive action (electrical resistance decreases with increased illumination).
-Selenium is therefore useful in photocells and solar cells.
-It can also convert a.c. electricity to d.c. electricity, so is extensively used in rectifiers.
-It is used by the glass industry, and to make stainless steel.
-It is also used in photocopiers.
+Selenium has both a photovoltaic action (converts light to electricity) and a photoconductive action (electrical resistance decreases with increased illumination).
+It is therefore useful in photocells, solar cells and photocopiers.
+It can also convert AC electricity to DC electricity, so is extensively used in rectifiers.

 Biological role